Are you wondering how to become a fashion blogger and make an income doing it? If so, this post is for you!

 Now, select a hosting plan that fits your needs.
 Normally, if you are just starting out I recommend the basic plan.
 For 99.9% of the cases, starting out with a basic plan will work perfectly well.
 However, if you are really serious about blogging and want more resources & power go with their Prime or Pro plan.

-Keep in mind that you can always upgrade later if you more space!
+Keep in mind that you can always upgrade later if you need more space!

 Bluehost gives you a FREE domain name, which is awesome.
 (This normally costs $15!)